manasealoo/Cephalogenomics/04_ComparativeGenomics/CAFE5.md

 ape::drop.tip
 ```

-was used to remove trinity species with potential gene family size expansion.
+was used to test the consistency of the results with removal of less reliable assemblies/annotations (e.g. transcriptome assemblies).

 ## Running CAFE5